filisko/php-fastcgi-client/README.md

 We could say it fills the gap between browser-based testing tools like Selenium (slow) and framework-specific solutions like Symfony's KernelTestCase, which doesn't go outside the app (very fast).

 By communicating directly with PHP's FastCGI interface via socket connections, it provides true end-to-end feedback with exceptional performance, which allows developers to test their applications from the outside while maintaining the speed needed for efficient test-driven development.

-The implementation leverages modern tools like Guzzle Promises for asynchronous processing and standardised PSR-7 responses for seamless integration with your existing knowledge.
+Additionally, the implementation leverages modern tools like Guzzle Promises for asynchronous processing and standardised PSR-7 responses for seamless integration with your existing knowledge.

 ## Installation